Skip to main content

 • Do you want to live in an apartment?

-Disadvantages: language progress and target culture exposure depend to a large extent on roommate situation (Americans v.
+Disadvantages:language progress and target culture exposure depend largely on roommate situation (Americans v.
 Internationals; friends v. new acquaintances; students v. adults)

 • Do you want to live with a family?